-The graduating 12th grade salutatorian must have a minimum of two credits of AP course or Advanced Math.
+The graduating 12th grade salutatorian must have a minimum of two classes of AP course, Advanced/Honors Math, or Advanced/Honors Science.

 Guidelines to Discipline Policy & Procedures will be applied when determining salutatorian.

 Graduating with Honors: Third, Fourth, and Fifth